domanteli0/PoSS/README.md

 > [!NOTE]
 >
 > `api-gateway` needs service hostnames and ports set, at the time this documentation is written,
-> all services have proper defaults set for development bare-metal and with docker.
+> all services have proper defaults set for native development and with docker.
 >
 > These can be overwritten with `SPRING_APPLICATION_JSON` environment variable.
 > Example: `SPRING_APPLICATION_JSON='{"customerService":{"hostname":"localhost","port":8081}}' gradle api-gateway:bootRun`.